mairihallman/MAT-4376E-F24/2-bayesian-data-analysis/Task 4/task4.md

 **Ethnicity**

 As mentioned above, the ethnicity was simplified to 6 categories.
 According to the pie-chart below, 70% of patients identify as white.
 This is 10% higher than the national average.
-This leads us to believe that this hospital operates is a predominantly white area.
 This idea is supported by the difference between patient ethnicity percentage and the national average.

+!(Histogram)[precursor_histogram.png]
+!(Pie Charts)[precursor_piechart.png]

-### Positional Data
+#### Positional Data

 **Admit Type**